Megavitamin-B6 syndrome: Diagnosis

 The clinical hallmark of megavitamin-B_{6} syndrome is ataxia due to sensory polyneuropathy.
 Blood tests are performed to rule out other causes and to confirm an elevated level of vitamin B_{6} with an absence of hypophosphatasia.
-Examination does not typically show signs of a motor deficit, dysfunction of the autonomic nervous system or impairment of the central nervous system, although in severe cases motor and autonomic impairment can occur.
+Examination does not typically show signs of a motor deficit, dysfunction of the autonomic nervous system or impairment of the central nervous system, although in severe cases motor and autonomic imparement can occur.
 When examined, patients typically have diminished reflexes (hyporeflexia), such as a diminished response when performing an ankle jerk reflex test.
 Nerve conduction studies typically show normal motor conduction but a decrease in large sensory wave amplitude in the arms and legs.
 Needle electromyography studies generally reveal no signs of denervation.